zoecournia/FEPrepare/README.md

 ## To execute the code follow the steps described below.

-a) This script ensures consistency between the atoms of the ligands and it creates the following files: newligandA.txt, newligandB.txt, newligandArtf.txt, newligandBrtf.txt, newligandAprm.txt, newligandBprm.txt, how_many.
+a) `names3.py` ensures consistency between the atoms of the ligands and it creates the following files: newligandA.txt, newligandB.txt, newligandArtf.txt, newligandBrtf.txt, newligandAprm.txt, newligandBprm.txt, how_many.

-`python2 names3.py /path/to/reference.pdb /path/to/mutant.pdb /path/to/reference.rtf /path/to/mutant.rtf /path/to/reference.prm /path/to/mutant.prm`

-b) This script identifies the common atoms between reference and mutant ligands.
+b) `merge2.py` identifies the common atoms between reference and mutant ligands.
 It returns sortedB, which is the .rtf file of the mutant ligand sorted          according to the reference ligand.

-`python2 merge2.py newligandArtf.txt newligandBrtf.txt > sortedB`

-c) This script implements the dual topology methodology.
+c) `dual2.py` implements the dual topology methodology.
 It generates files where both ligands coexist (pdb: hybridpdb.txt, rtf: final.txt, prm: updated.prm)

-`python2 dual2.py`

-d) This script generates a complex file where the hybrid ligand generated above and the protein coexist.
+d) `complex.py` generates a complex file where the hybrid ligand generated above and the protein coexist.

-`python2 complex.py /path/to/protein.pdb`

-e) This script generates the psfgen file needed from VMD.
+e) `split_chains.py` generates the psfgen file needed from VMD.

-`python2 split_chains.py complex newligandA.txt`

 ### VMD commands: